It’s easy to participate in the County of San Diego Deferred Compensation Program. You can get started right away.

 We'll even walk you through it.
 If you need more help, call one of our Retirement Specialists .
 Information provided by Retirement Specialists is for educational purposes only and not intended as investment or legal advice.

-The County of San Diego Deferred Compensation Program consists of 457(b), Roth 457 and 401(a) retirement plans created to allow county and court employees like you to put aside money from each paycheck toward retirement.
-The County of San Diego plans can help bridge the gap between what you have in your pension and Social Security, and how much you’ll need in retirement.
+The County of San Diego Deferred Compensation Program consists of 457(b), Roth 457 and 401(a) retirement plans created to allow county and court employees to put aside money from each paycheck toward retirement.
+The County of San Diego plans can help bridge the gap between the amount you'll have from your pension and Social Security benefits and the amount you’ll need in retirement.

 Here are some answers to questions you may have about the County of San Diego Program:

 - What sets the County of San Diego Program apart from other retirement plans?
-The plans may offer benefits other retirement plans can’t, like penalty-free withdrawals (not applicable to the 401(a) plan) once you stop working for the County of San Diego.
+The plans may offer benefits other retirement plans can’t, such as penalty-free withdrawals (not applicable to the 401(a) plan) once you stop working for the County of San Diego.